Hochfrequenz/go-bo4e/README.md

 - comes with builtin [validator](https://github.com/go-playground/validator) logic
 - is linted and has decent test coverage

-**This package (as of July 2021) is more of a minimal working example and does only implement**
+**This package (as of September 2021) does only implement**

 - BO Energiemenge
+- BO Geschaeftspartner
+- BO Lastgang
 - BO Messlokation
-- BO Lastgang
+- BO Vertrag

 so far.